gruntwork-io/terragrunt-infrastructure-catalog-example/README.md

 - **Harder to make global changes.** Changes across repositories require lots of checkouts, separate commits and pull requests, and an updated release per module.
 - **Harder to search across the codebase.** Searches require checking out all the repositories or having tooling (e.g., GitHub or Azure DevOps) that allows searching across repositories remotely.
-- **No continuous integration across components.** You might make a change in your component and the teams that depend on that component might not upgrade to the new version for a long time.
+- **No continuous integration across components.** You might make a change in your component, and the teams that depend on that component might not upgrade to the new version for a long time.
 - **Many repositories and builds to manage.** Permissions, pull requests, build pipelines, test failures, etc. get managed in several places.
 - **Potential dependency graph problems.** It is possible to run into issues like "diamond dependencies" when using many components together (See [Dependency Hell](https://en.wikipedia.org/wiki/Dependency_hell)).
 - **Slower initialization.** OpenTofu/Terraform downloads each dependency from scratch, so if one repo depends on components from many other repos, it will download that component every time it's used rather than just once.